René Weiler

-René Weiler (born 13 September 1973) is a Swiss football manager and former player.
-He currently serves as the head coach of D.C.
+René Weiler (born 13 September 1973) is a Swiss professional football manager and former player who is the head coach of Major League Soccer club D.C.
 United.

 Playing career

 Weiler started his career 1990 with FC Winterthur, the club of his hometown, playing in the Challenge League.
 In 1992, he moved to FC Aarau who at the time were in the Swiss Super League.
 After only one season he changed sides with Servette FC, playing two seasons in Geneva and 41 games.
 From the 1996 season onwards, he played for FC Zürich for two seasons.
 He ended his career with his youth club FC Winterthur from 1998 to 2001.
 He retired in 2002.

 International career

 Weiler played one game for the Swiss national team, a 2–1 defeat against Russia on 10 February 1997.

 Coaching career

 Winterthur

 Weiler became an assistant coach for Winterthur on 1 March 2001.
 He was interim head coach from June 2001 to July 2001 and from January 2002 to February 2002.